Running Reports

 View Mode

-There are two view modes that can be chosen when running reports: Web and Spreadsheet.
+There are two view modes that can be chosen when running reports: Present and Analyze.
 Choose your view before running your report or switch between the two once the report has been run.

-The Web view mode presents the report in a user friendly manner and looks similar to a printed report.
-It is displayed using HTML so this view is good for presenting to clients or analyzing the results.
-The web view mode has some limitations: Drill-down functionality is not available in this view, and the level will be shown at the highest of level of detail and cannot be changed.
+The Present View Mode presents the report in a user-friendly manner and looks similar to a printed report.
+It is displayed using HTML, so this view is good for presenting to clients or analyzing the results.
+The web view mode has some limitations: Drill-down functionality is not available in this view, and the level will be shown at the highest level of detail and cannot be changed.
 Formatting is also not available in web view mode.
 This mode can be printed and exported to PDF, but not emailed directly at this time.
 Hiding variances and totals is also unavailable.

-The Spreadsheet view mode is good if you need to adjust the results or drill down deeper into the numbers.
-It is presented in a spreadsheet like view.
-This view has full functionality with levels, formatting and drill-down capabilities.
+The Analyze View Mode is good if you need to adjust the results or drill down deeper into the numbers.
+It is presented in a spreadsheet-like view.
+This view has full functionality with levels, formatting, and drill-down capabilities.
 This report will appear left-justified.
-This mode can be printed, exported and emailed in various file formats.
+This mode can be printed, exported, and emailed in various file formats.

-The Report level control (2) determines the detail in which the report will show.
+The Report Level control determines the detail at which the report will show.
 Click a higher number to see more detail or a lower number to see less detail.

 Note: This is only available when using the spreadsheet view mode.